DiamondGotCat/tcloud/README.md

 - Generate and replace the admin password in users.json in the tCloud folder in the source code using the command.
   - php -r 'echo password_hash("Enter the password you want to assign to the administrator here", PASSWORD_BCRYPT), PHP_EOL;'
-- Replace line 8 of /tCloud/login.php with the path to the users.json file with the IP address.
+- Replace line 8 of /tCloud/login.php with the path to the users.json file.

 Example of the 8th line of users.json:
 ```php